~ Shonaleigh ~

 Tom and I are incredibly honored to be chosen to partner with Shonaleigh, her husband Simon and the talented artist Katherine Soutar to bring these stories to the written page.

-We're beginning with Garment for the Moon, a collection of illustrated tales featuring strong and clever characters to inspire the reader.
+We're beginning with A Garment for the Moon, a collection of a few of her best-loved illustrated tales featuring strong and clever characters to inspire the reader.
 Shonaleigh has chosen the stories especially with young readers in mind.
 But these are wisdom tales, and being so, people of all ages will joyfully fall under their spell.

 A bit about some of Shonaleigh and her storytelling adventures ...